leonhardbrenner/atm/README.md

   LedgerService is where withdraw and deposit calculate margins and make an entry in the ledger and transaction tables within a transaction. **

   AuthenticationService - coordinates authorizationPin and authorizationToken daos

+  For an explanation of how the boilerplate is created see section 'Solution starting from my template project'

 # Tests: